XronosSchedulingLtd/scheduleruserdocs/exams.rst

 In the above screen, we don't have any slots on Wednesday afternoons.

 You can add or remove the slots until you have the correct configuration, then click on "Done".

-You will probably want to set up just a couple of rota templates (internal and external exams?) and then re-use them over many exam cycles.
+You may want to set up more than one template to reflect the different ways in which you organise different exam sessions.
+For instance, one might have exam slots all day, whilst another had them only in the morning, or only on certain days of the week.
+You can create as many templates as you need to reflect your own particular organisation.

+Templates can be used for just a single exam session, or re-used over many if your timing requirements stay the same.

 -----------